vitran86/weather-app/README.md

 ### Installation

-- Run local server : in the Node terminal of root folder, run these commands:
+- Run local server : in the Node terminal of root folder WEARTHER APP, run these commands:

-  cd back-end
+  - cd back-end
-  npm install
+  - npm install
-  npm run start
+  - npm run start

-- Run the app : in another Node terminal of root folder, run these commands:
+- Run the app : in another Node terminal of root folder WEATHER APP, run these commands:

-  cd front-end
+  - cd front-end
-  npx live-server
+  - npx live-server

 ### Instructions for Use